richi-coder/richi-coder/README.md

 - 👯 I’m looking to collaborate on ...
 GITHUB AND MEDIUM
 - 🤔 I’m looking for help with ...
 FRONT-END DEV
 - 💬 Ask me about ...
 FRONT-END DEV
-- 📫 How to reach me: ... richiprogrammer.github.io/richi-portfolio
+- 📫 How to reach me: ...
+[RICHI´S PORTFOLIO](https://richiprogrammer.github.io/richi-portfolio/ "Visit Richi's Portfolio!")
 - 😄 Pronouns: ...
 Mr!
 - ⚡ Fun fact:  ...
 From Mechanical Engineering to Front-End Web Development!